crystal-lang/crystal-website/install/from_sources.md

 1. [Install the latest Crystal release](/install).
 To compile Crystal, you need Crystal :).

 2. Make sure a supported LLVM version is present in the path.
-When possible, use the latest supported version: 8.0.
+When possible, use [the latest supported version](https://github.com/crystal-lang/crystal/blob/master/src/llvm/ext/llvm-versions.txt).

 3. Make sure to install [all the required libraries](https://github.com/crystal-lang/crystal/wiki/All-required-libraries).
 You might also want to read the [contributing guide](https://github.com/crystal-lang/crystal/blob/master/CONTRIBUTING.md).